A Hawaii firearm bill of sale shows that the sale, purchase, or exchange of a firearm was done legally and ownership changed hands.

 - Persons under 25 years of age who have been found guilty in a family court of a felony, two or more violent crimes, or the illegal sale of a controlled substance.

-No, but once you’ve registered a firearm with Hawaii, the registration is valid until you sell or dispose of the firearm.
+Once you’ve registered a firearm with Hawaii, the registration is valid until you sell or dispose of the firearm.

-Yes.
 All firearms must be registered with state police.

-Concealed and Open Carry Laws in Hawaii
+Concealed and Open Carry Permit

 To legally carry a firearm in Hawaii, you must apply for a License to Carry Concealed Firearm or a License to Carry Unconcealed Firearm.